-As “a common platform for all missions” the NH90’s tactical troop transport (TTH) and NATO frigate helicopter (NFH) versions use common systems, facilitating parallel design and simplifying their logistics support footprint.
+As “a common platform for all missions” the NH90’s Tactical Transport Helicopter (TTH) and NATO Frigate Helicopter (NFH) versions use common systems, facilitating parallel design and simplifying their logistics support footprint.

 Having one core training system for pilots and maintenance technicians, along with a core maintenance and spares system, significantly reduces lifecycle costs.

 Learn more about HCare Services

 The NH90’s NFH version is a ship-based compact maritime helicopter, one of the primary maritime weapon systems for any surface fleet.
 Operating from shore or warships in all flyable conditions, the helicopter is tailored for full capability in both anti-submarine (ASW) and anti-surface (ASuW) warfare.
 Search and rescue operations can be performed in either of these configurations.

 Complementary roles at which NFH is extremely effective include maritime surveillance and control, airborne warning control, logistic transport and utility support, vertical replenishment (VertRep), casualty evacuation (CasEvac) and special operations (SpecOps / SOF) – including counter terrorism and anti-piracy.

 The NH90 can be configured with anti-ship missiles, torpedoes and sonobuoys.
 It can be equipped simultaneously with both an anti-ship missile and a torpedo.